Express yourself and expand your knowledge

 BHASVIC TV FOOTAGE

-who are looking to develop their CV's/Personal Statements in order to apply for careers which show leadership skills, team-building, and evidence of community or voluntary work.
+It is for students who are looking to develop their CV's/Personal Statements in order to apply for careers which show leadership skills, team-building, and evidence of community or voluntary work.
 Examples of those who had signed up include those who are interested in medical careers (doctors, paramedics, nursing,

 veterinary science etc.), Oxbridge, public services (teaching, police, youth work etc.), health & social care, sports leadership, environment work - but any student is welcome.